-Writer, Author, and Instructor of Psychology (University of British Columbia) / Blogger @ The State of Us
+Writer, Author, and Lecturer in Psychology (University of British Columbia) / Blogger @ The State of Us

 Supporting academic and public discourse in the psychological and social sciences.
 Specializing in (1) educational development and leadership; (2) writing, editing, and content creation; and (3) business and community consulting.

-Writer, Author, and Instructor of Psychology (University of British Columbia)
+Writer, Author, and Lecturer in Psychology (University of British Columbia)

 Supporting academic and public discourse in the psychological and social sciences.
 Specializing in (1) educational development and leadership; (2) writing and editing; and (3) business and community consulting.